camitz/CloudWatchAppender/README.md

 If you pass a string to the logger like this

     ILog log = LogManager.GetLogger(typeof(MyClass));
-    log.Info("This part will be ignored by CloudWatchAppender.
-Value: 20 Milliseconds, Name: ProcessingTime " + "this will be ignored too NameSpace: MyApp/Processor, Dimension0: InstanceID: %instanceid");
+    log.Info("These seven part will be ignored by CloudWatchAppender.
+Value: 20 Milliseconds, MetricName: ProcessingTime " + "this seven word will be ignored too NameSpace: MyApp/Processor, Dimension0: InstanceID: %instanceid");

 most of it will be ignored by the CloudWatchAppender.
 Of course, if there are other appenders listening on the logger, they will handle the string in their way.
 Most will output the entire string to whatever end point they are designed for.